 What’s it like to receive contacts in the mail from Warby Parker?

 The process is really simple.
 Your Scout free trial ships to your address just a few short days after ordering.
 Although I’m still waiting for mine to arrive, here’s a video I made when receiving contacts in the mail from Waldo.
-I’ll update it once I have the Scout lenses in hand (or each eye!) so you can see what the packaging and experience is like.
+I’ll update this Scout review once I have the lenses in hand (or each eye!) so you can see what the packaging and experience is like.